huggingface/blog/stackllama.md

 ![Wow this run must be great, look at that sweet, sweet, reward!](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/stackllama/logs_high_reward.png)
 *Wow this run must be great, look at that sweet, sweet, reward!*

 In general in RL, you want to achieve the highest reward.
 In RLHF we use a Reward Model, which is imperfect and given the chance, the PPO algorithm will exploit these imperfections.
 This can manifest itself as sudden increases in reward, however when we look at the text generations from the policy, they mostly contain repetitions of the string ```, as the reward model found the stack exchange answers containing blocks of code usually rank higher than ones without it.
-Fortunately we this issue was observed fairly rarely and in general the KL penalty should counteract such exploits.
+Fortunately this issue was observed fairly rarely and in general the KL penalty should counteract such exploits.

 ### KL is always a positive value, isn’t it?